Volunteers battle health crisis of asylum seekers in Mexico

 The two dozen volunteers include two pediatricians, a university professor who also practices medicine, medical students from Phoenix and San Francisco, a Stanford University psychology doctorate student who worked with children at refugee camps in Iran, and two sisters from Los Angeles who have relatives in Tijuana.

-They unfold tables and metal chairs in the congregation hall to make makeshift examining spaces.
-They unpacked a half-dozen duffel bags and suitcases bursting with plastic bags filled with donated medications brought in by volunteers.
+They unfold tables and metal chairs in the congregation hall to set up makeshift examining spaces as giggling children run by.
+They unpack a half-dozen duffel bags and suitcases bursting with plastic bags filled with asthma inhalers, antibiotics and other prescription drugs.
+Some medications were brought in by volunteers, including the two sisters who said they were stopped by Mexican customs officials and had to pay up to $100 before being allowed into the country.

-Calderon works between the church where she sees mostly Central Americans and a neighboring cluster of rooms housing several dozen Haitians.
+Calderon works between the church where she sees mostly Central Americans and a neighboring cluster of rooms built out of discarded doors and crates housing several dozen Haitians.

 She sees a woman with a badly healed broken wrist, a girl's belly covered with scabies, an undernourished pregnant woman, a baby with a cold, a toddler who is underweight, a woman with a swollen check and infected tooth, another with a red, swollen eye.

-With a warm smile and a pink stethoscope around her neck, she saw patient after patient.
+With a warm smile and a pink stethoscope around her neck, she sees patient after patient.
+She calls dentists, ophthalmologists and other specialists she knows to see if they are willing to see the patients she cannot treat.

+Meanwhile she teaches the U.S. volunteers how to make do with the limited supplies and traditional equipment, like a non-digital blood pressure monitor.
+With no scale, she has learned to calculate weight by lifting babies under their arms.
+She scurries to a cinder-block room abutting a row of outhouses to find privacy to do a breast exam on a Honduran woman.

 Eight months have passed since that day she saw the boy with the broken teeth.
 She still thinks of him.
-She never saw him again.
+She never saw him again nor learned of his fate.

+Five hours into this Saturday's work, Calderon takes a sip from her thermos of water, which bears a sticker of a dog exclaiming: “This is fine."
+It's a stark contrast to what she feels.
+She always wishes she could do more.

+But in some ways, it's a reminder to herself as much as a reassurance to her patients: This is fine, even though it's not, but it's what she has to accept given the limitations, the barriers that have created these conditions of mothers, fathers and children living for months as campers using outhouses, water from buckets and spigots and sleeping on cement floors side by side.

-But she has learned to accept the limitations after treating the boy with the toothache.
+Calderon learned to accept those limitations after treating the boy with the toothache.
 She took time off and sought therapy for herself, feeling overwhelmed.
 Then she took a course to learn how to treat patients who have endured tragedies.

 “I need to be OK that I did something," she said.
 “It’s a thing that all doctors come to understand at some point, right?
 I hope.
 We do what we can."